What to do on Sunday? - 8 Productive Tips for a Perfect Day Off

 - Prepare your clothes and workspace in advance.

-Bonus Tip: Write a short “Monday mantra” — a motivational quote or goal that sets your mental tone for the week.
+Bonus Tip: Write a brief "Monday mantra"—a goal or inspirational saying that sets the mindset of an individual for the week.

 Go to Bed Early – Prioritize Rest and Recovery